TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 3.1.7 =
+* Changed option "Use HTML codes for formatting" to "Convert [] to <> in Link Description and Notes" since Wordpress does not allow admins to put HTML tags in notes and description

 = 3.1.6 =
 * Changed tooltip plugin used in admin pages to avoid conflict with other plugins